CXWorks/cxworks.github.io/_pages/cv.md

   - /cv
 ---

-This is the front page of Xiang Cheng (程翔)'s webpage.
+This is the front page of Xiang Cheng's webpage.
 I am a Research Scientist at Meta, working on ads ranking team, especially for LLM with content understanding and graph learning.

 I recently completed my Ph.D. in Computer Science from the Georgia Institute of Technology, where my doctoral research, conducted in the [SSLab](https://gts3.org/), focused on Rust, program analsis and LLM for code under the guidance of Dr. [Taesoo Kim](https://taesoo.kim/) since 2021.
 Before that, I am happy to work with Dr. [David Devesery](https://scholar.google.com/citations?user=HaJWLb0AAAAJ).